davidmarble/cookbook-python/README.md

 default
 -------

-Include default recipe in a run list, to get `python`, `pip` and `virtualenv`.
-Installs python by package or source depending on the platform.
+The default recipe installs `python`, `pip`, and `virtualenv`.
+It also installs `virtualenvwrapper` if the configuration option `WORKON_HOME` is set (see the `virtualenvwrapper` recipe below).

+The default recipe checks if the target already has python installed and if it meets a minimum version (default is 2.7.1).
+If the minimum version is not met by the default python or ['python']['prefix_dir']/bin/python (default is /usr/local/bin/python), the recipe will install by `install_method`, which defaults to "package" (the python::package recipe).

+You can override the default options in your configuration.
+For example:

+    "python": {
+        "min_version": "2.7.1",
+        "install_method": "source"
+    }

 package
 -------